e711/lamplight-portal/replit.md

 - `platforms` - Manages SaaS platform listings with name, description, category, link, logo, active status, and sort order
 - `users` - Basic user authentication with username and password fields

-**Storage Abstraction**: The application uses a storage interface (`IStorage`) with an in-memory implementation (`MemStorage`) for development/testing.
-This allows for easy swapping between in-memory and database-backed storage.
+**Storage Implementation**: The application uses a storage interface (`IStorage`) with a PostgreSQL-backed implementation (`DbStorage`).
+All data is persisted to the database and survives server restarts.

+**Data Seeding**: On first run, the database is automatically seeded with default company information and 6 sample platform entries.

 **Data Validation**: Drizzle-Zod generates Zod schemas from the database schema for runtime validation of insert operations.